 Sugarloaf’s downhill bike park offers Atlantic Canada’s only lift-service mountain bike trail.
-Trails range from beginner to expert, and they’re jam-packed with burms, table tops, drops, step ups and wooden features.
+Trails range from beginner to expert, and they’re jam-packed with berms, table tops, drops, step ups and wooden features.

 During the summer visitors have the option of staying in one of the park’s yurts or camping in the 76-site wooded campground with playground and tennis courts (includes 8 full-service sites).

-The park’s spacious ski lodge features a licensed restaurant, available for business meetings, weddings and other private functions.
+The park’s spacious ski lodge features a licensed restaurant.
+The lodge is available for business meetings, weddings and other private functions.

 Sugarloaf is just as much fun in the winter as it is in the summer, offering plenty of winter activities to keep you busy until the last snowflake falls.
-Get ready for 12 Alpine ski trails, a terrain park with half-pipe, sliding hill, ice-skating pond and trails for cross-country skiing, snowshoeing and snowmobiling.
+Get ready for 12 Alpine ski trails, a terrain park with half-pipe, sliding hill, ice skating and trails for cross-country skiing, snowshoeing and snowmobiling.